 Sexually explicit products or pornography

-Fine art nude photography sold in Stores may contain non-pornographic depictions of nude body parts, within reason.
+Fine art nude photography may contain non-pornographic depictions of nude body parts, within reason.

-Prostitution, or sale of other services of sexual manner (streaming, live shows or other).
+Prostitution, or the sale of other sexual services (streaming, live shows, etc).

 Social media activity

 Sales of Twitter followers, Facebook likes, YouTube views, and other forms of social media activity.

 Stolen goods may not be sold.
 Tictail cooperates with the authorities as required by law.

 Controlled substances, illegal drugs, prescription drugs, designer drugs, research chemicals, drug making ingredients, and cannabidiol (CBD) oil.

 Drug paraphernalia (e.g., vaporizers, bongs, grinders, hookahs).